Jana Schneider: Acting

+In addition to two film appearances, she appeared on television in The Equalizer in the 1986 episode "Heartstrings" as the Kidnapping Nurse.

 Photojournalism

 In the late 1980s, Schneider decided to pursue photojournalism.
 She worked for several photo agencies, including Sipa Press.
 Her work was published in Time, Newsweek, Stern and other newspapers and magazines.

 In 1992, she covered the Siege of Sarajevo.
 Retired Maj.
 Gen. Lewis MacKenzie, the Canadian commander of the United Nations forces in the former Yugoslav city said of Schneider, "She was like a breath of fresh air, vivacious in the midst of all those stinky male journalists.
 I was impressed by her dedication.
 I told her she would end up either famous or dead."
 Schneider was badly wounded when a tank shell fired from Serb positions exploded next to her.
 Her friend, Ivo Štandeker, a journalist from Slovenia, was killed.
 Schneider spent many weeks in the hospital, first with the UN and later in Belgrade, where doctors saved her leg from amputation.

 Schneider returned to Wisconsin from Bosnia, deeply depressed.
 She began to focus more on the victims of war.
 Among them was her friend Darja Lebar, a Slovenian journalist in Sarajevo who had suffered a gunshot to the face, a few months following the death of Standeker.
 Schneider helped Lebar raise money for her operations, facial reconstruction, and gave her shelter at her parents' home in Wisconsin.
 After Lebar returned to Sarajevo, Schneider has not returned back to journalism.